 Popular with the show biz crowd (especially since Marilyn was buried here), Pierce Brothers is tucked away on the south side of Wilshire Boulevard in Westwood, and its almost impossible to find without specific directions.
 It can't be reached from either the north, south or east sides - the only entrance is on the west side, from Glendon Avenue.

-Ironically, this final resting place for Hollywood stars is located just a few steps away from the popular Avco movie theatre complex on Wilshire Boulevard.
-Movie-goers at the Avco wait patiently in long lines to see the newest summer blockbusters on the silver screen, most unaware that they are only a few yards away from some of the most famous stars in the history of Hollywood.
+Ironically, this final resting place for Hollywood stars is located just a few steps away from the iPic movie theatres on Wilshire Boulevard.
+Most movie-goers there are probably unaware that they are only a few yards away from some of the most famous stars in the history of Hollywood.

 The Westwood Village Memorial Park is a very small, quiet, well-kept cemetery, with a single circular road which allows visitors to drive directly into the park.
 This road circles a grassy oval lawn where most of the stars are buried.
 To the south side of this grassy oval are offices; the northern and eastern borders of the park are lined by walls of outdoor crypts.
 (Refer to the map for exact locations.)